Ridoineel/Pyintercon/README.md

 and the class  Client in all application clients.

 Client send request to Server and the Server answered.
-The request handler function of server would be defined by developper.
+The request handler function of server would be defined.

 ## Install pyintercon